Company Phone number

 After the concrete is installed, the stone comes next.
 We recomend that you request the stone contractor to install at least 1" to 1.5" thick flagstone pieces.
 The thinner the pieces, the more brittle they become with time.

-Stone Walkway Many contractors might make you think that 2" of concrete or 0.5" thick flagstone would be enough in order to provide you with a cheaper alternative.
+Many contractors might make you think that 2" of concrete or 0.5" thick flagstone would be enough in order to provide you with a cheaper alternative.
 It is up to you to accept it, but do not expect the stone walkway to last many years if the foundation and material is lacking quality from the beginning.

-- Flagstone Walkway on Stone Dust and Gravel:
+Flagstone Walkway on Stone Dust and Gravel

-Stone Walkway Flagstone walkways on stone dust are cheaper and faster to build than the flagstone walkways on concrete.
+Flagstone walkways on stone dust are cheaper and faster to build than the flagstone walkways on concrete.
 They also have the advantage of being able to be repaired at a much lower cost.

 Any damaged or sunk stone could be replaced in just minutes for a new piece, saving you hundred of dollars in the process.

-Stone Walkway Any good stone contractor should start with a nice 3" to 4" compacted base made out stone dust or CR6 (gravel with stone dust).
+Any good stone contractor should start with a nice 3" to 4" compacted base made out stone dust or CR6 (gravel with stone dust).
 Depending on the soil conditions.

 After having a leveled and compacted base, the flagstone is placed with the correct levels on the ground and the joints are filled with more stone dust.
 Soil can also be used if you want a more natural look.